What does “himawari” mean in Japanese?

 - kiiroi – 黄色い (きいろい) : an i-adjective meaning ‘yellow’ in Japanese.

-- hana – 花 (はな) : a noun meaning ‘flower’ in Japanese.
+- hana – 花 (はな) : a noun meaning a ‘flower’ in Japanese.
 This can also work as plural.

 Summary

-In this blog post, I’ve explained the definition and meaning of “himawari” in detail based on its kanji expression.
+In this blog post, I’ve explained the definition and meaning of himawari in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

-- himawari – 向日葵 (ひまわり) : a noun meaning ‘sunflower’ in Japanese.
+- himawari – 向日葵 (ひまわり) : a noun meaning a ‘sunflower’ in Japanese.
 This can also work as plural.
 These three kanji characters literally mean ‘hollyhocks in the direction to the sun’ in Japanese.
 This literal interpretation is not completely in line with the actual meaning, but still understandable, I think.
-Sunflowers are tall like hollyhocks and rotate towards the sun.
+Sunflowers are tall like hollyhocks and often rotate towards the sun.

 Hope my explanations are understandable and helpful for Japanese learners.